 2008-2016 – Ambassador-at-large, Ministry of Foreign Affairs of the Russian Federation, special envoy for North-East Asia Security; Deputy Head of Russian delegation to the Six Party Talks.

-Holds the diplomatic rank of Envoy Extraordinary and Plenipotentiary, First class.
+Holds the diplomatic rank of Ambassador Extraordinary and Plenipotentiary.

 Speaks Chinese, English and German.